All Episodes

 I understand that recruiting is up, by the way.

-There's kind of a uh an excitement uh in the last six months about joining the Coast Guard.
+There's kind of an excitement in the last six months about joining the Coast Guard.

 So where is the Coast Guard in terms of future operations, planning for disasters?

-Um what is the Coast Guard doing looking uh looking forward?
+What is the Coast Guard doing looking forward?

-So looking forward, you know, we're gonna continue to be extremely proud of the fact that we are America's first responders for hurricanes, maritime disasters, really any crisis.
+So looking forward, we're going to continue to be extremely proud of the fact that we are America's first responders for hurricanes, maritime disasters, really any crisis.

-You know, here we are in Central Texas, uh not pretty pretty far from where you would traditionally think the Coast Guard would operate.
+Here we are in Central Texas, not pretty far from where you would traditionally think the Coast Guard would operate.

-We're gonna continue to give uh you know people that enlist and recruit that training so that if it's their first case and they need to rescue 165 people in Central Texas, if they're they're prepared to do that.
+We're going to continue to give people that enlist and recruit that training so that if it's their first case and they need to rescue 165 people in Central Texas, that they're prepared to do that.

-Looking forward we're we're certainly excited about the support and the recognition we've gotten from the administration, the secretary, uh Congress we're gonna be doing a lot of recapitalization to making sure that we maintain our agility, our capability and to be, you know, our our motto is literally always ready uh to be always ready to serve the American public in these communities because we we are extremely capable as I think we've proven in this case the ability to fly in these conditions.
+We're going to be doing a lot of recapitalization to making sure that we maintain our agility, our capability, and to be, you know, our motto is literally always ready, to be always ready to serve the American public in these communities because we are extremely capable, as I think we've proven in this case, the ability to fly in these conditions.

 We've got these highly trained rescue swimmers.

-We're going to make sure that we continue to be, you know, some of the finest first responders in the nation so that we can get down there and continue to do this stuff.
+We're going to make sure that we continue to be some of the finest first responders in the nation so that we can get down there and continue to do this stuff.

-I heard him say that they identified Camp Mystic.
+I heard him say that he identified Camp Mystic.

-So everyone he encountered, were they, can you tell us like what was, were they in, like where were they physically?
+So everyone that he encountered, were they, can you tell us like what was, were they in, like, where were they physically?

 Were they in their normal rooms?